 Answering questions (even the questions that searchers don’t realize they’re asking) will help you get in front of the right audience, and it will help you build credibility and trust through the valuable answers you provide.

 Then… game over.
-You become a valued expert in your area… versus seen as a fly-by-night operator like most of your competitors.
+You become a valued expert in your area… versus being seen as a fly-by-night operator like most competitors.

 Here’s How To Read People’s Minds

 This leads investors to a big question: “How do I know what people are searching for so I can answer their questions and get them to my website?”

 There are many online tools, but the easiest way is to open up Google.com, start typing, and let Google do the rest!

 Google sees what you’re typing and makes some assumptions based on similar, popular searches, and it presents those assumptions to you as auto-complete options.

 Here are three examples.

 I started typing, and Google offered different ways to complete my search.

 See These Suggested Searches That Google Gave Me…

 While not all of these are relevant to my audience, I know that some of them are – they are questions that my audience wants to know!

-Write those down into a big list and build one or more blog posts around them.
+Write those down into an extensive list and build one or more blog posts around them.

 Writers Block?
 Get Started With These Real Estate Blog Ideas

 (Be sure to personalize these with your city and state to increase your chances of ranking well in your local area).

 As an example… “How does the foreclosure process work?”

 Localize yours for your area like… “How does the foreclosure process work in Florida?”.

 I found all of these just by doing what I showed you above… finding what my prospects are already typing into Google… and seeing what Google suggests to me.
-Any suggestion that pops up is a great idea for a content piece.
+Any suggestion that pops up is an excellent idea for a content piece.

 Need some writing structure ideas?
 Here are some of the most popular types of blog posts.